 This was an important strategic insight for the trust, as it was mindful that the best learning and risk management would come as soon after the clinical incident as possible.
 It undertook further work around its SI process, specifically in the ED, to understand if any cases had ‘missed’ an SI investigation which ought to have been caught at the time, to recalibrate the system if so and to ensure that there was awareness of the SI process.

-Hempsons is experienced in supporting NHS trusts in undertaking investigations, complaints and thematic review, and in undertaking these independently of the trust or at “arms-length” to the trust.
+Hempsons is experienced in supporting NHS trusts and health and social care providers in undertaking investigations, complaints and thematic review, and in undertaking these independently or at “arms-length” to the organisation.

 Our clinical risk and investigations services are led by an experienced healthcare partner who is also experienced in investigations, report writing and duty of candour.
 Where undertaking an independent or “arms-length” investigation, the appointed partner assumes the role of “Chair” and in appropriate cases will be supported by appropriately skilled colleagues and independent experts.